Monogamy of $\alpha$th Power Entanglement Measurement in Qubit Systems: Introduction

 Historically, monogamy property of various entanglement measure have been discovered.
 Coffman $et$ $al$ first considered three qubits $A$,$B$ and $C$ which may be entangled with each other~\cite{Coffman00}, who showed that the squared concurrence $\mathcal{C}^2$ follows this monogamy inequality.
 Osborne $et$ $al$ proved the squared concurrence follows a general monogamy inequality for $N$-qubit system~\cite{Osborne06}.
 Analogous to the Coffman-Kundu-Wootters (CKW) inequality, Ou $et$ $al$ proposed the monogamy inequality holds in terms of squared negativity $\mathcal{N}^2$~\cite{Ou07}.
 Kim $et$ $al$ showed that the squared convex-roof extended negativity $\mathcal{\widetilde{N}}^2$ follows monogamy inequality~\cite{Kim09}.
 Oliveira $et$ $al$ and Bai $et$ $al$ investigated entanglement of formation(EoF) and showed that the squared EoF $E^2$ follows the monogamy inequality ~\cite{Oliveira14,Bai1401}.
 A natural question is why those monogamy property above are squared entanglement measure?
 In fact, Zhu $et$ $al$ showed that the $\alpha$th power of concurrence $\mathcal{C}^{\alpha}$ ($\alpha\geq2$) and the $\alpha$th power of entanglement of formation $E^{\alpha}$ ($\alpha\geq\sqrt2$) follow the general monogamy inequalities~\cite{Zhu14}.
+Sometimes, we can view the coefficient $\alpha$ as a kind a of assigned weight to regulate the monogamy property~\cite{Regula14,Salini14}.

 In this paper, we study the monogamy relations related to $\alpha$th power of some entanglement measures.
 We show that the $\alpha$th power of negativity $\mathcal{N}^{\alpha}$ and the $\alpha$th power of convex-roof extended negativity (CREN) $\mathcal{\widetilde{N}}^{\alpha}$ follows the hierarchical monogamy inequality for $\alpha\geq2$~\cite{Bai1402}.
 From the hierarchical monogamy inequality, the general monogamy inequalities related to $\mathcal{N}^{\alpha}$ and $\mathcal{\widetilde{N}}^{\alpha}$ are obtained for $N$-qubit states.
 We find that the GHZ state and W state can be used to distinguish the $\mathcal{C}^{\alpha}$ for $0<\alpha<2$, which situation was not clear in Zhu $et$ $al$'s paper~\cite{Zhu14}.
+We also prove the GHZ state and W state can be used to distinguish both the $\alpha$th power of EoF for $0<\alpha\leq\frac{1}{2}$.
 The hierarchical monogamy inequality for $E^{\alpha}$ is also discussed, which improved Bai $et$ $al$'s result~\cite{Bai1402,Bai1401}.

 This paper is organized as follows.
 In Sec.~\ref{sec:Neg},we study the monogamy property of $\alpha$th power of negativity.
 In Sec.~\ref{sec:CREN}, we discuss the monogamy property of $\alpha$th power of CREN.
 In Sec.~\ref{sec:EoF}, we study the monogamy property of $\alpha$th power of EoF.
 In Sec.~\ref{sec:Vs}, we compare the monogamy property of concurrence with negativity.
 We summarize our results in Sec.~\ref{sec:conclusion}.